noskoski/postfix_saslquota/README.md

 Objective:

-An simple alternative to Policyd ( only quota module for now ), ligther and easy to configure.
+An simple alternative to Policyd ( only quota module for now ), lighter and easy to configure.

 Instalation: